Skip to content

 The launch calendar should be ready before you begin releasing your campaigns.
 Determine the day you want to do the big public release and promote it beforehand.
 Then, when the time is right, you’ll have things in order.

-At this stage, you should be as thorough as having a straightforward bet test scheduled and clear deadlines for when the results should be back.
+At this stage, you should be as thorough as scheduling a straightforward bet test and setting clear deadlines for when the results should be back.

-Additionally, having clear internal periods helps control the urge to continually test and pursue perfection.
+Additionally, having clear internal periods helps control the urge to test and pursue perfection continually.

 It is best to remain accountable to your current timetable unless legitimate product safety or malfunction issues arise.